Convergence and Quantum Advantage of Trotterized MERA for Strongly-Correlated Systems: Discussion

 \section{Discussion}

-For various critical spin systems in one spatial dimension, we have numerically confirmed that the TMERA VQE offers a polynomial quantum advantage over the classical fMERA simulations.
-The classical simulation cost jumps substantially from $\O(\chi^{7\dots 9})$ for one-dimensional systems \cite{Evenbly2013} to $\O(\chi^{16\dots 28})$ for two-dimensional systems \cite{Cincio2008-100,Evenbly2009-102}.
-This is due to the classically much more costly tensor contractions.
-As these are not relevant for the time complexity of the TMERA VQE, we expect that the quantum advantage will be much bigger in $D=2$ spatial dimensions.
-Unfortunately, it is currently not possible to properly determine the scaling of fMERA and TMERA costs and accuracies in classical simulations for $D=2$.
-Experimental realization of the TMERA VQE should allow us to study two-dimensional systems.
+\Emph{Quantum advantage.}~--- For the groundstate problems of various critical 1D spin systems, we have numerically confirmed in Sec.~\ref{sec:complexity} that the TMERA VQE offers a polynomial quantum advantage over classical fMERA and TMERA simulations based on EEG and VMC.
+Furthermore, the classical simulation costs increase drastically when going from 1D to higher-dimensional systems, e.g., from $\O(\chi^{7\dots 9})$ for 1D fMERA EEG to $\O(\chi^{16\dots 26})$ for 2D fMERA EEG (see Table~\ref{tab:MERAcost}).
+This is due to the high costs associated with the classical contraction of high-order tensors.
+As these are not relevant for the time complexity of the TMERA VQE, the algorithmic phase diagrams in Sec.~\ref{sec:qAdvantage} (Fig.~\ref{fig:algCmp}), spanned by the energy-accuracy and Trotter-step scaling exponents for critical systems [Eq.~\eqref{eq:powerLaws}], suggest an even more substantial quantum advantage for 2D systems.
+Unfortunately, it is currently very challenging to properly determine the scaling of MERA costs and accuracies in classical simulations for 2D systems; the best option might be VMC for the 2D three-step $3\times 3\mapsto 1$ fMERA \cite{Barthel2025-111}.

-Different circuit structures for the TMERA tensors produced very similar results, but were both composed of two-qubit gates.
-It would be interesting to explore whether multi-qubit gates, naturally available on different quantum computing platforms, improve the efficiency of the ansatz.
+Of course, substantiating a quantum advantage for TMERA VQE over the considered classical MERA algorithms does not exclude other more efficient classical algorithms.
+In fact, it is conceivable that matrix product state (MPS) \cite{Baxter1968-9,Fannes1992-144,White1992-11,Rommer1997,Schollwoeck2011-326} are more efficient for many 1D systems -- at least for sufficiently small bond dimensions $\chi$.
+However, 1D MERA can encode critical correlations while MPS necessarily show an exponential decay beyond a $\chi$-dependent length scale.
+Also, for an $L_x\times L_y$ 2D system, MPS simulation costs increase exponentially in $\min(L_x,L_y)$ and are hence not competitive.
+For unfrustrated 2D spin and bosonic systems, quantum Monte Carlo (QMC) \cite{Suzuki1977-58,Sandvik1991-43,Prokofev1996-64,Syljuasen2002-66,Alet2005-71} may be more efficient.
+Note however that the sign problem \cite{Takasu1986-75,Loh1990-41,Chandrasekharan1999-83,Troyer2005} renders QMC inefficient for frustrated quantum magnets and fermionic systems in $D\geq 2$ dimensions, which are arguably of highest scientific and technological interest as they comprise the topologically ordered systems and high-temperature superconducting materials.
+Another prominent competitor are planar tensor networks called projected entangled pair states (PEPS) \cite{Niggemann1997-104,Nishino2000-575,Martin-Delgado2001-64,Verstraete2004-7,Verstraete2006-96}.